 This is where the only conceivable Achilles' heel of the operation resides.
 While - as shown above - the liquidity pool is guaranteed to grow over time (thus indirectly raising the value of investor tokens), it is undeniable that it is still in the interest of the tech provider and the investors, to have traders lose.
 The more traders lose, the faster the liquidity pool will grow, the more the various tokens will be worth and the more money investors will pick up in yearly dividends.

 This is exactly why there needs to be a solid auditing entity behind the setup, which makes certain that the system of smart contracts governing Spectre is indeed 100% fair and infallible.

 Those who took part in the funding ICO of the liquidity pool have been offered two types of tokens.
 These tokens are set to be traded through different exchanges.
-Dividend tokens give holders the right to pick up regular (2% commission-based) and special (yearly, liquidity-pool-growth dependant) dividends.
+Dividend tokens give holders the right to pick up regular (2% commission-based) and special (yearly, liquidity-pool-growth dependant) dividends or 'rewards'.
 This is fairly clear as explained above.